 Knives are one of the most frequently used cutleries in the kitchen.
-Depending on the design and use there are different types of knives.
-For effective and efficient cutting we sharpen knives frequently.
-However, because of their sharp blades, knives are among the most dangerous objects to handle or to dispose of.
+Depending on the design and use, there are different types of knives.
+For effective and efficient cutting, we sharpen knives frequently.
+However, because of their sharp blades, knives are among the most dangerous objects to handle or dispose of.
 When you acquire a new set of knives, you might want to dispose of your old set.
-You may also wish to declutter your kitchen and knives are part of your waste.
+You may also wish to declutter your kitchen, and knives are part of your waste.

 6 Ways to Dispose of Kitchen knives:

 DonateConsider is donating your unwanted knives to the local charities.
 Your trash can be another man’s treasure.
 If your knives are still in good condition, they can be reused.
 You can find out from local charities if they would take such donations.

 WHERE TO DONATE OLD KITCHEN OR CHEFS’ KNIVES?

 If you are mindful of trying to reuse and recycle where possible, you could also consider donating your knives (if in good, useable condition) to a good cause.
 Some examples of this include: